mad-lab-fau/mad-gui/docs/customization.rst

 Creating custom labels
 ######################
 You can create labels and pass them to our GUI.
-Your label must inherit form our BaseLabel.
+Your label must inherit form our `BaseRegionLabel <https://mad-gui.readthedocs.io/en/latest/modules/generated/plot_tools/mad_gui.plot_tools.BaseRegionLabel.html#mad_gui.plot_tools.BaseRegionLabel>`_.
 It could for example look like this:

 .. code-block:: python